5 tips to beat hay fever

 3. Wear wraparound sunglasses

-Wear wraparound sunglasses when outdoors can help keep pollen out of your eyes.
-Pollen in your eyes makes them itch and water.
+Wearing wraparound sunglasses when outdoors can help keep pollen out of your eyes.
+Pollen in your eyes can cause them to itch and water.
 Some wraparound sunglasses have removable gaskets which trap pollen and block wind to keep eyes moisturised.
 Wearing a sun hat or baseball cap can also prevent pollen from getting into your eyes.

 4. Rub Vaseline under and around your nostrils

-Vaseline, also known as petroleum jelly, can be used to trap pollen before it can get up and into your nostrils, preventing symptoms from developing.
+Vaseline, also known as petroleum jelly, can be used to trap pollen before it enters your nostrils, preventing symptoms from developing.
 Rub a small amount of Vaseline above your lip and around the opening of your nostrils for the best effect.

 5. Speak to a pharmacist